 - Leave the editing and mixing to others.

-- BUNDLE INCLUDES: Focusrite Scarlett Solo 3rd Gen USB Audio Interface, Closed Back Over-Ear Headphone, and 20-Foot Balanced Professional Series XLR Cable
+- BUNDLE INCLUDES: Focusrite Scarlett Solo 3rd Gen USB Audio Interface, with a Knox Gear TX-100 Closed-Back Studio Monitor Headphones and Focus Camera by Kirlin 25Ft XLR Cable

 - SWITCHABLE AIR MODE: The Scarlett Solo features a single upgraded third-generation Scarlett mic preamp with switchable Air mode to give your vocal and acoustic recordings a brighter and more open sound

 - INTERFACE: The high impedance, high-headroom instrument input allows you to record guitar or bass without any clipping or unwanted distortion, while Gain Halo metering makes it easy for you to set the input level.
 Plus, Scarlett Solo's balanced outputs are hum-free when connecting studio monitors with balanced inputs, so you’ll always have pristine audio playback